python-trio/trio-amqp/docs/examples/topics.rst

 Consumer
 --------

-The consumer selects the combination of 'facility'/'severity' he wants to subscribe to:
+The consumer selects the combination of 'facility'/'severity' it wants to subscribe to:

  .. code-block:: python